 Mediation is a popular and growing part of the legal landscape, especially among those who value creative decision-making and cooperation.
-In the age of COVID-19, though, mediation has faced a challenge.
+In the age of COVID-19, though, working with a divorce mediator has faced a challenge.
 In an industry that strives to get all the parties in the same room, determining how to respect social distancing regulations has led to some key changes in the mediation process.

 Mediation has become a staple of family courts over the years, and mediation is required in several states for both child custody disputes, as well as dealing with the economics in a case.
 Mediation has become common enough that any good family law attorney will understand how it is used, and most divorce attorneys will look to it as a potential option for their clients.